ykob/js-util/README.md

 ### `splitNum`

-Returning a number array that is split an original number by digit.
+Return a number array that is split an original number by digit.

 ```
 import { splitNum } from '@ykob/js-util'